microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   const [currentMember, setCurrentMember] = useState();
 ```

 1. Replace `TODO 6` with the following code.
-This will call the `tryGetAudienceObject` when the component is mounted and set the returned audience members to the state variables.
-Note that we check if an audience is returned in the case that the user inputs a containerId which does not exist and we need to return them to the userId selection view (`props.onContainerNotFound()` will handle switching the view).
+This will call the `tryGetAudienceObject` when the component is mounted and set the returned audience members to `fluidMembers` and `currentMember`.
+Note, we check if an audience object is returned in case  a user inputs a containerId which does not exist and we need to return them to the `UserIdSelection` view (`props.onContainerNotFound()` will handle switching the view).
 Also, it is good practice to deregister event handlers when the React component dismounts by returning `audience.off`.

 ```js
   useEffect(() => {